dhruvanand96/findhelpie/README.md

 # findhelpie

-A new Flutter application with using firebase and baic login flow using phone number
+A new Flutter application with using firebase and basic login flow using phone number

 ## Getting Started